learn-co-curriculum/axi-elevate-intro-to-python/README.md

 - Games.
 - Web scrapers.

-Since you'll be learning a new environment, it's important to familiarize yourself not only with Python's syntax, but also how to run and debug Python code.
-Make sure to code along with the lessons to come so that you can gain confidence in how to not only write code, but also to check what your code is doing and explore all the great features Python has to offer.

-Be sure to check out the resources below as well, and bookmark them for future reference!
+Be sure to check out the resources below to learn more about Python!

 ## Resources